Keeping it Simple Series

 Some of the seemingly simplest questions have proved to be the most difficult to obtain answers for.
 And because they are perceived to be simple, people don’t want to ask them out loud for fear of appearing too ‘silly’ or worst-case scenario, ‘stupid.’
 But if a question is important to you, it is important!

 No question is ever too silly to ask.
-However, it doesn’t help when the answers are confusing or convoluted setting you back or leaving you more confused than when you started asking.
-These series of writings are designed to provide answers to the most fundamental questions on the Christian faith in simple easy to understand explanations.
+However, it doesn’t help when the answers are convoluted, leaving you more confused than before you asked.
+These series of writings are designed to provide answers to the most fundamental questions on the Christian faith; in simple easy to understand explanations.

-These questions, answers and more can be found in my book – The Best Journey Ever: A Simple Guide Through Christianity, due for release in March 2021.
+These questions, answers, and more, can be found in – The Best Journey Ever: A Simple Guide Through Christianity, due for release in March 2021.
 The first in this series is Who is God?

 Who is God?

 One of the fundamental questions of the Christian faith and indeed one of life itself is: Who is God?
 Of course, discussing God is a huge and inexhaustible topic but we can simplify the answer to this question.

 God is a title and not a name.
 There is one God, in three distinct Persons.
 God the Father, God the Son and God the Holy Spirit, known as the “Holy Trinity,” or the “Triune God.”
 These three Persons make up the Godhead.
 So how is it possible to have one God in three persons?
 The simple answer is that the three Persons of the Godhead are ‘ONE’ in ‘purpose’ and ‘will.’
 In John 10 verse 30, Jesus declares to the people when they continue to challenge Him, “I and My Father are one.”
 And the Bible tells us that Jesus came to do the will of the Father – so they are one in purpose and will.